catchorg/Catch2/README.md

 [![Join the chat in Discord: https://discord.gg/4CWS9zD](https://img.shields.io/badge/Discord-Chat!-brightgreen.svg)](https://discord.gg/4CWS9zD)

+## What's the Catch2?

+Catch2 is mainly a unit testing framework for C++, but it also provides basic micro-benchmarking features, and simple BDD macros.

+Catch2's main advantage is that using it is both simple and natural.
+Tests autoregister themselves and do not have to be named with valid identifiers, assertions look like normal C++ code, and sections provide a nice way to share set-up and tear-down code in tests.

 ## Catch2 v3 is being developed!

 You are on the `devel` branch, where the next major version, v3, of